Skip to Main Content

-Our stateside and on-site teams closely monitor U.S. State Department (DOS) Travel Advisories and Country Specific Risk Indicators at all times.
-We also regularly review reports by the Overseas Security Advisory Council (OSAC), the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO), as well as information provided by trusted security analysis services, local governments and media outlets.
+These resources include, but are not limited to, the U.S. State Department (DOS) Travel Advisories, the DOS Overseas Security Advisory Council (OSAC), the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO), as well as information provided by trusted security analysis services, local governments and open-source media outlets.

 Understanding travel advisories

 In addition to its advisory level, the DOS provides specific information on any risk indicators affecting each country and specific advice on what travelers can do before they leave and once abroad to provide for their own safety.
 We encourage all students and their families to review the DOS country specific information for their program country and any countries where students intend to travel independently while abroad.
-This information can be found on the Travel.State.Gov website.
+This information can be found on the travel.state.gov website.

 The advisory levels are as follows: